 What is good for heavy stains on laundry?
 I would prefer to use a natural product.

-I read in this book on cancer years ago that the best why to disinfect your house if with Vodka.
+I read in this book on cancer years ago that the best why to disinfect your house is with vodka.
 It was found to be the only disinfectant that wasn't toxic to cancer patients.
-You use 4 parts water, one part full strength Vodka.
+You use 4 parts water, one part full strength vodka.

 I have been buying a lot of products to clean the bathroom, kitchen, laundry, and my stove.
 The problem is everything, makes me have coughing fits.
 Does anyone know of something that I don't have to wear a mask to use, and that I can use to clean all these items?